neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 sparseml.yolact.download
 ```

-To download `COCO` test-set invoke `sparseml.yolact.download --test`; for more information
+To download `COCO` test-set invoke `sparseml.yolact.download --test`.
+For more information
 on this utility invoke it with the `--help` option.
 (Kindly note the download location of the dataset)

 ### Recipes